rahulpshah/DockrRockr/doc/BOT.md

 ```
 ```
 Use Case 3 : Deploy the Docker Image on AWS.

+Ask the user whether he wants to deploy the latest docker image, if yes, deploy it on AWS.

 1 Preconditions
-   User must have google calendar api tokens in system.
+   User must have AWS access.
 2 Main Flow
-   User will request meeting and provide list of attendees [S1].
-Bot will provide  possible meeting times and user confirms [S2].
-Bot creates meeting and posts link [S3].
+   User will request deployment of the lastest docker image [S1].
+Bot deploys image and posts link [S2].
 3 Subflows
-  [S1] User provides /meeting command with @username,@username list.
+  [S1] User writes command 'docker'.
-  [S2] Bot will return list of meeting times.
-User will confirm time.
-  [S3] Bot will create meeting and post link to google calendar event.
-4 Alternative Flows
-  [E1] No team members are available.
+  [S2] Bot will return link.
+The message looks like: "Your app has been deployed at http://amazonaws.com/mock-url"
 ```

 ### Mocking Service Component